Skip to main content

 Section D. Center Administration

-The provost, in consultation with the Deans' Councils, shall assign administrative responsibility for each center to a school dean.
+The provost, in consultation with the deans, shall assign administrative responsibility for each center to a school dean.
 The chair of each center shall be recommended by the respective Center Council (according to its own bylaws) and appointed by the provost, in consultation with the school dean within whose responsibility the center falls.
 The Council chair shall be assigned responsibilities, in consultation with the dean, for certain aspects of a center's work and administration.
 The center chair shall submit an annual report evaluating the center's work to the Center Council and to the designated dean, and to the provost.

 Section E. Faculty Affiliation with a Center